Coronation: Senedd presiding officer Elin Jones not attending event

 "I wish the royal couple well in their years of service."

+Plaid Cymru's leader Adam Price is in considerable difficulty after a report called for the party to "detoxify a culture of harassment, bullying and misogyny", and even a call for Labour to ditch its co-operation deal with Plaid by a former cabinet minister.

+There was a similar rebuke from another former Labour minister Alun Davies, who said Ms Jones was "not there to exercise her own prejudices but to represent the whole of our parliament and our nation".

-Ms Jones took part in events to mark the death of Queen Elizabeth II and the King's proclamation ceremony last year.
+The presiding officer joined events to mark the death of Queen Elizabeth II and the King's proclamation ceremony last year.

 On Tuesday, Welsh government counsel general, its lead legal adviser, Mick Antoniw, said Wales would be at the "forefront" of the coronation, with a newly made Cross of Wales leading the procession.